cihat-kose/restassured-practice-lessons/README.md

 ---

 ## Contact
-For questions, contributions, or issues, please open an issue in the repository.
+For any questions or contributions, please open an issue in this repository.
----